martinbaccino/spring-cloud-sleuth/README.md

-# Spring Cloud Sleuth with Zipkins
+# Spring Cloud Sleuth with Zipkin
 Spring Cloud Sleuth is a distributed tracing framework for a microservice architecture in the Spring ecosystem.

-Zipkins is a distributed tracing system usually used to troubleshoot latency problems in service architectures.
+Zipkin is a distributed tracing system usually used to troubleshoot latency problems in service architectures.

 ## Example modules